cenamorado/Alterego-OctoberTheme/README.md

 # Clone this repo into your desired location.
 git clone https://github.com/504-digital/blank-october-website.git <projectName>

-# Delete the .git folder.
-rm -R .git

-# Replace blank theme name for actual theme name on main theme folder and replace the **blank theme** reference in the and the following files: **.gitignore, package.json, webpack.mix.js** and this **README.md** with your own.

 # Download OctoberCMS in the folder you cloned this repo.
 php -r "eval('?>'.file_get_contents('https://octobercms.com/api/installer'));"
 php artisan october:fresh